erezt2/blank/README.txt

 Inventory: a list of all the items you have.
 You can equip items from here on your character, and equip consumable items to use in battle.
 Equipment: a list of all the items you are equiping
 Stats: a list of the stats of your character.
 You can use LP (level points) to increase your stats after leveling up.
 Scrolls/ Scripts: a list of all the scrolls and scripts you can use. these function as a collection of attacks you can use in battle.
+Scrolls are more magic orianted, and the scripts are physical orianted.
 Misc: these are miscellaneous menus that are self explanatory by their names.

 The 'class' menu can be used to change your class, which can give you access to class actions in battle and to extra stat points.